pchemguy/ContactEditor/Data-Model.md

 The assumption that the first record field (called *RecordId*) is a scalar (single field) primary key (PK) is not always valid, but it simplifies code logic.
 Further, string casting *RecordId* removes type-related ambiguity and provides two other benefits. *IdIndices* uses the string *RecordId* key in the Dictionary mapping RecordId to record index; the *Values* array provides the reverse mapping.

 The other GUI-related benefit is more subtle and, in general, is not the model's concern. *ContactEditorForm* uses PKs for record selection via a drop-down combo list control.
 The control's 1D Variant array attribute takes PKs from the *Values* array, and its other attribute holds the "current value" of this control, which is always a string.
-If the populated PK array is numeric, typing in RecordId will not match an existing list element because the combo control does not do typecasting (String("1") <> Integer(1)).
+If the populated PK array is numeric, typing in RecordId may not match an existing list element, as the combo control may not do typecasting (String("1") <> Numeric(1) at least for Double).

 *DirtyRecords* is a Dictionary, collecting (*RecordId*, *RecordIndex*) pairs of modified records.
 Only these records need to be saved by the backend when the user requests to save the changes.

-*UpdateRecordFromDictionary* takes "Field Name"<>"Value" Dictionary and updates data in the corresponding record in the *Values* array using the *FieldIndices* map.
+*UpdateRecordFromDictionary* takes "Field Name" &rightarrow; "Value" Dictionary and updates data in the corresponding record in the *Values* array using the *FieldIndices* map.

 *CopyRecordToDictionary* does the opposite operation based on supplied *RecordId* and *IdIndices* map.

+[Data manager application figure]: https://pchemguy.github.io/ContactEditor/#FigDataManagerApp